eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/mev-boost.md

 It's important to note that mev-boost is just one implementation of PBS.
 Other implementations with different designs and features are also being developed and explored.
 Overall, mev-boost represents a significant step towards realizing the potential benefits of PBS in Ethereum.
 However, continuous research and development are crucial to address the challenges and ensure a secure, decentralized, and efficient implementation.

-### Challenges and Solutions

-PBS presents several challenges, including potential security vulnerabilities and the risk of centralization.
-Ongoing research focuses on addressing these concerns through innovations such as enhanced PBS (ePBS), inclusion lists, and the Proposal Eligibility Proposals Committee (PEPC).